kshitijjagatkar/Stack-Overflow-2018-Developer-Survey/README.md

 ## Project Motivation

-For this project, I was interestested in using Stack Overflow data from 2018 to better understand:
+For this project, I was interestested in using Stack Overflow developers survey 2020 to better understand:
+ I have followed CRISP-DM process to guid myself and to better understand the life cycle of the data science

 1. Geographic Analysis for Data Scientist / Machine Learning Specialist.
 2. Demographic Analysis for Data Scientist / Machine Learning Specialist.